Constitution & Bylaws

 The immediate Past President shall perform the duties of the President in cases where the President and the President-Elect are simultaneously unable to perform the duties of their respective offices, until a President is elected by the Branch membership.
 The immediate Past President may also perform other duties as requested by the President or Acting President.

-The Treasurer shall receive membership dues and assessments and all other moneys due to the Branch and shall keep a current list of the members.
+The Treasurer shall receive membership dues and assessments and all other moneys due to the Branch.
 They shall pay all obligations to the Branch authorized by the Executive Council, shall present to the Council at each meeting thereof a statement of the current income and expenses, and annually shall submit a complete financial report to the Council showing income and expenses for the calendar year.
 The Treasurer shall have charge of all financial records of the Branch.
 The Treasurer shall also file yearly State of Michigan non-profit status documents and all associated tax documents.
+The Treasurer will work closely with the Membership Chair and Newsletter Editor to ensure that branch membership renewals are renewed and documented appropriately, and all invoices are sent in a timely manner.

 Article III.
 The Executive Council